mmatschiner/tutorials/analysis_of_introgression_with_snp_data/README.md

 		samples__combine.txt
 		samples__combine_stderr.txt

-* Next, have a look at the content of file [`samples__combine.txt`](res/samples__combine.txt), for example using the `less` command.
-You'll see that the first part of this files has the following content:

-		altfas  neobri  neocan  1378.2  13479.6 4066.95
-		altfas  neobri  neochi  2281.67 2322.45 8154.16
-		altfas  neobri  neocra  1610.98 1495.17 14174.6
-		altfas  neobri  neogra  1618.4  1559.8  14312.1
-		altfas  neobri  neohel  1549.77 1416.71 14741.8
-		altfas  neobri  neomar  1980.94 1728.7  13168.8
-		altfas  neobri  neooli  1668.03 1460.84 14734.4
-		altfas  neobri  neopul  1279.66 1164.73 14283.7
-		altfas  neobri  neosav  1729.49 1616.15 12626.2
-		altfas  neobri  neowal  2525.99 2440.28 8572.34
-		altfas  neobri  telvit  2581.12 2688.36 8258.12
-		altfas  neocan  neochi  12306.4 1310.06 3745.6
-		altfas  neocan  neocra  14200.7 1395.33 4097.46
-		altfas  neocan  neogra  14825.3 1436.9  4286.4
-		altfas  neocan  neohel  14063.7 1361.83 4102.08
-		altfas  neocan  neomar  14794.6 1422.08 4181.25
-		altfas  neocan  neooli  14834.4 1408.33 4274.5
-		...

-	Here, each row shows the results for the analysis of one trio, and for example in the first row, *Altolamprologus fasciatus* ("altfas") was used as P1, *Neolamprologus brichardi* was considered as P2, and *Neolamprologus cancellatus* was placed in the position of P3.
-The numbers in the fifth and sixth column of that row then include the count of ABBA sites, *C*<sub>ABBA</sub>, in that trio (where the derived allele is shared by "neobri" and "neocan") and the count of BABA sites, *C*<sub>BABA</sub> (where the derived allele is shared by "altfas" and "neocan").
-Note, however, that (perhaps unintuitively) *C*<sub>ABBA</sub> is given in the sixth column whereas *C*<sub>BABA</sub> is in the fifth column. **Question 1:** Can you tell why these numbers are not integer numbers but have decimal positions? [(see answer)](#q1)

-	In addition to the counts of BABA and ABBA sites in columns five and six, the fourth column lists the count of "BBAA" sites, *C*<sub>BBAA</sub>, at which the derived allele is shared by P1 and P2 (thus by "altfas" and "neobri"). **Question 2:** How many different trios are listed in the file?
-Are these all possible (unordered) trios? [(see answer)](#q2)

-	You may note that in this file all trios are ordered alphabetically; thus, P1 is alphabetically before P2 and P2 is before P3.
-As described above, however, the ABBA-BABA test is based on the assumption that P1 and P2 are sister species.
-When calculating the *D*-statistic for a given trio, Dsuite first rearranges the species assigned to P1, P2, and P3 (and as a consequence the counts of ABBA, BABA, and BBAA sites are also rearranged), and this is done separately according to certain rules:
 	1. In a first set of calculations, all possible rearrangements are tested, and the lowest *D*-statistic, called *D*<sub>min</sub> is reported for each trio. *D*<sub>min</sub> is therefore a conservative estimate of the *D*-statistic in a given trio.
 This output is written to a file with the ending `__Dmin.txt`.
 	2. The trio is arranged so that P1 and P2 are the two species of the trio that share the largest number of derived sites.
 In other words, the rearrangement is done so that *C*<sub>BBAA</sub> > *C*<sub>ABBA</sub> and *C*<sub>BBAA</sub> > *C*<sub>BABA</sub>.
 In addition, P1 and P2 are rotated so that the number of derived sites shared between P2 and P3 is larger than that between P1 and P3.
 In sum this means that *C*<sub>BBAA</sub> > *C*<sub>ABBA</sub> > *C*<sub>BABA</sub>.
 The idea behind this type of rearrangement is that the two species that share the largest number of derived sites are most likely the true two sister species in the trio, and thus rightfully placed in the positions P1 and P2.
 This assumption is expected to hold under certain conditions (e.g. clock-like evolution, absence of homoplasies, absence of introgression, and panmictic ancestral populations), but how reliable it is for real datasets is sometimes difficult to say. *D*-statistics based on this type of rearrangement are written to a file with ending `__BBAA.txt`.
 	3. To tell Dsuite directly which species of a trio should be considered sister species (and thus, which should be assigned to P1 and P2), a tree file that contains all species of the dataset can be provided by the user with option `-t` or `--tree`.
 The output will then be written to an additional file with ending `__tree.txt`.
 We will use this option later in the tutorial.